PPswag/ConchBot/README.md

 ## ReadTheDocs (Docs)

-There is no docs yet but we will be working it so stay tuned.
-We'll put a coming soon tag on it
+There is no documentation yet but we are working on it so stay tuned.

 ![](https://th.bing.com/th/id/R0e9a9adfa101cdd79c06b36f45629620?rik=DtpSjWwnbEjBng&riu=http%3a%2f%2fwichitaarts.com%2fwp-content%2fuploads%2f2017%2f03%2fshutterstock_285426443.jpg&ehk=Gd3LdnSFNaeYE6YXLcrc3HEaFvOJdNpJM9%2fHfYdnBIQ%3d&risl=&pid=ImgRaw)